José Joaquim Almeida: Luisa Campaigns

 However, some of the crew refused to sign the privateering articles while at sea and their bargaining power was strong enough to force a greater share of the benefits.
 But Almeida called for all the men on deck, ordered them to close the hatches, and armed with a knife in his right hand and a hatchet in his left, said that anyone who was not satisfied could return to the first neutral ship that could be boarded but until then, they would remain chained in the coal pit that had been prepared as a prison.
 Only nine men remained in the negative.
 Almeida hit one of them in the head with the eye of an ax and the rest were imprisoned.

 Solving the source of the mutiny issue, Luisa sailed the Atlantic.
-On August 7, 1818, nine leagues from La Coruña in the northwest coast of Spain, Almeida saw a brig British flag, so he ordered to hoist the flag on the mizenmast as he approached the ship, which eventually raised the Spanish flag.
+On August 7, 1818, nine leagues from La Coruña in the northwest coast of Spain, Almeida saw a brig British flag, so he ordered to hoist the flag on the mizzenmast as he approached the ship, which eventually raised the Spanish flag.
 When he was within reach of his guns, Almeida hoisted the colors of the United Provinces of the Río de la Plata and the brig surrendered.
 It was Arrogant Barcelonés returning from Caracas with a rich cargo of coffee, indigo, rum, cotton, copper, cocoa, $50,000, and more than 150,000 spices.
 The brig itself was a great vessel and Almeida decided to take over the ship and bring it to Margarita Island for presentation to the Tribunal de Presa (court of prey).
 He left his first lieutenant, Smith, in charge of Luisa.

 While Almeida sailed smoothly and the court managed to declare fair game, a new mutiny aboard Luisa erupted, led by artillery man George Clark.
 After locking the officers in the forecastle, the rioters began one of the most violent pirate cruises in American history.
 Declaring "war with all nations," they plundered British, American, Russian, French and other ships.
 They plundered the islands of Maio and Boa Vista in the Cape Verde Archipelago, committing numerous murders.
 The British Navy sent HMS Lee, with 22 guns, to catch it, assuming that Almeida was still in command of Luisa.
 However, it was the Americans with the cooperation of Almeida himself who managed to stop them and their leaders, George Clark and Henry Wolf, who were hanged.